Stuycs-K/lab11-stuyrim-5-huh-gaos/README.md

 :x: This required feature does not work.

-:beetle: This is a bug that affects the game.
+:beetle: This is a bug that affects the game. hiuhihiihihihi

 ## Adventurer Subclasses